SalomePlatform/adao/doc/en/scripts/simple_FunctionTest2.rst

 The test is repeated here 15 times, and a final statistic makes it possible to quickly verify the operator's good behavior.
-The simplest diagnostic consists in checking, at the very end of the display, the order of magnitude of the values indicated as the mean of the differences between the repeated outputs and their mean, under the part entitled "*Characteristics of the mean of the differences between the outputs Y and their mean Ym*".
+The simplest diagnostic consists in checking, at the very end of the display, the order of magnitude of variations in the values indicated as the mean of the differences between the repeated outputs and their mean, under the part entitled "*Characteristics of the mean of the differences between the outputs Y and their mean Ym*".
 For a satisfactory operator, these values should be close to the numerical zero.